 - Mentoring programs require a coordinator

-- Multiple mentors may be of value to faculty, providing different aspects of career development and using mentors from outside the mentee’s department is very effective less than 25 percent of faculty find mentors on their own.
+- Multiple mentors are of value to faculty, providing different aspects of career development

 - Formal mentoring is, overall, more effective than informal mentoring.